Resource Unit

-Resource Unit (RU) is a unit in OFDMA terminology used in 802.11ax WLAN to denote a group of 78.125 kHz bandwidth subcarriers (tones) used in both DownLink (DL) and UpLink (UL) transmissions.
+A Resource Unit (RU), in OFDMA terminology used in 802.11ax WLAN, is a given 78.125 kHz bandwidth subcarrier (tone) used in both DownLink (DL) and UpLink (UL) transmissions.
 With OFDMA, different transmit powers may be applied to different RUs.
 There are maximum of 9 RUs for 20 MHz bandwidth, 18 in case of 40 MHz and more in case of 80 or 160 MHz bandwidth.
-The RUs enables an Access Point station to allow WLAN stations to access it simultaneously and efficiently.
+The use of RUs enable an access point to allow multiple WLAN stations to access it simultaneously and efficiently.

 Description

 In the older WLAN standard (802.11ac) only single-user station is allowed to transmit (uplink transmission) at one point in time, although multi-user downlink (DL-MU-MIMO) from AP to Non-AP stations has been supported through MIMO beamforming.
-The more stations active in the network, the longer the stations need to wait before allowed to transmit, hence the overall wireless traffic gets slower.
+The more stations active in the network, the longer the stations need to wait before allowed to transmit, hence the overall use of wireless channels is inefficient.

 802.11ax WLAN is the first WLAN standard to use OFDMA to enable transmissions with multiple users simultaneously (it is called High Efficiency Multi Users [HE-MU] Access).
 In OFDMA, a symbol is constructed of subcarriers where the total number defines a Physical Layer PDU bandwidth.
 Each user is assigned different subsets of subcarriers to achieve simultaneous data transmission in MU (Multi-Users) environment.
 The more subcarriers are used, the longer their symbol rate is, which means that the overall rate of information remains the same.
 For example, in 20 MHz OFDMA bandwidth there is a total of 256 subcarriers (tones) which are grouped in sub-channels (or Resource Units).

 There are three subcarrier types used in OFDMA WLAN: